hackupc/guides-page/_pages/guide/hacker.md

 Don't forget to take a shower!
 We will provide various time slots on Saturday and Sunday where you will be able to shower.

-Showers will be available from 9:30AM to 11:30AM on Saturday and Sunday, and from 5:00PM to 7:00PM only on Saturday.
+Showers will be available from 9:30AM to 11:30AM and from 5:00PM to 7:00PM on Saturday.
+From 9:00AM to 11:00AM on Sunday.
 Please bring your towel and toiletry, as we will not provide it.
 Although they are gender separated, the showers are shared with other people, so you can bring a swimming suit if you feel uncomfortable.

 Location: [Poliesportiu](https://g.page/EsportsUPC?share)